 Adequate time for free play is critical for five- and six-year-olds.
 Children go outside every day for a full half-hour of recess in addition to a half-hour for lunch.
 Children also self-select indoor play opportunities during a daily free choice period.

 Family involvement is an important part of the Kindergarten year.
 Teaching teams maintain close relationships with the families of Kindergarteners through regular emails, class website updates, written reports, and conferences.
-Parent volunteers are invited to visit the classroom to share family traditions, contributing to the rich learning environment and the fun of Kindergarten.
+In May, families are invited to the Kindergarten Animal Museum, a showcase for students' end-of-year research projects.